Accessibility

 DfE have our own Digital Accessibility Hub filled with helpful information on making the digital world more accessible.

-There are also the DfE design manual, which has been created by the digital teams at DfE and includes DfE’s digital accessibility guidance.
+There is also the DfE design manual, which has been created by the digital teams at DfE and includes DfE’s digital accessibility guidance.

-If you want to estimate or try to appreciate just how many people might have specific needs, there is the How many people? tool, simply enter how many people your audience is, and it will give you best estimates of how many people might have a disability, impairment or other characteristics which might affect how they use your service.
+If you want to estimate or try to appreciate just how many people might have specific needs, there is the How many people? tool, simply enter the size of your expected audience, and it will give you best estimates of how many people might have a disability, impairment or other characteristics which might affect how they use your service.

 Colour accessibility tools